Kallirroi/personalwebsite/content/blog/thesis/index.md

 ---
 title: internet as an object
 date: "2015-05-06T23:46:37.121Z"
-description: My graduate thesis at the MIT Media Lab, exploring the question of decentralization and design.
+description: For my graduate thesis at the MIT Media Lab, I designed and engineered a set of playful physical objects which function as nodes of a hyper-local network, with the goal of exploring the relationship between decentralization and design.
 index: 0
 tag: project
 ---